trungtipu/CS427-Final/README.md

 # Introduction:
 The Stack is a 3D game which users will try their best to achieve high score ( just like flappy bird gameplay ) Control your block to be placed at the right position that the difference between the previous position and the current block is smallest.
-Otherwise, it’ll be cut down the redundancy and the next block will receive the after cut size
+Otherwise, it’ll be cut down the redundancy and the next block will receive the after cut size<br/>
 You can play game [here][0]

+Source code of the project on google drive :
 # Unity version:
 Unity 2019.4.3f1
 Built on 2 platforms : Windows x86_64 machine portable executable and WebGL.